bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Thursday, the 14-day percent change in average new cases was:

 - -22% in Champaign County
-- -1% in Illinois
+- -3% in Illinois
-- 11% in the United States
+- 2% in the United States
 - 20% worldwide

 <picture>